Epclusa generic is velpatasvir 100 mg and sofosbuvir 400 mg.

 Generics work the same way as the branded drugs:

-- have the same active ingredient as the branded drug
+- They contain the same active ingredient as the branded drug.

-- same strength, dosage, form (tablet or injectable) and route of administration
+- Offer the same strength, dosage, form (tablet or injectable), and route of administration.

-In this case, its the highly infectious hepatitis C virus, which is a serious public health concern.
+Take, for example, the highly infectious hepatitis C virus, a significant public health concern.

 Is this drug affordable?